Vasily Markovich: Career

-From 1998 to 2002 he was the consul general in Daugavpils.
+From 1998 to 2002, he was the consul general in Daugavpils.
 From 2002 to 2006 he worked in the Belarusian Ministry of Foreign affairs as the head of protocol service, from 2006 to 2010 he worked as the counselor of the Belarusian embassy in Czech Republic.
-From 2010 to 2015 he was the Belarusian ambassador in Czech Republic.
+From 2010 to 2015, he was the Belarusian ambassador in Czech Republic.
 From 2015 to 2018 he was the head of the personnel department of the Ministry of Foreign affairs and from September 2018 to September 2020 he was the Belarusian ambassador in Latvia.

+During the presidential elections, Markovich did not hide the fact that Svetlana Tsikhanovskaya won at the polling station in Riga.
+Vasily Markovich was dismissed from the post of ambassador and stripped of diplomatic rank shortly thereafter by order of Alexander Lukashenko with the wording "for improper performance of official duties".